paddy-314/https-docker-compose/README.md

 # Boilerplate for nginx with Let’s Encrypt on docker compose

-> This repository is accompanied by a [step-by-step guide on how to set up nginx and Let’s Encrypt with Docker](https://medium.com/@pentacent/nginx-and-lets-encrypt-with-docker-in-less-than-5-minutes-b4b8a60d3a71).

 `init-letsencrypt.sh` fetches and ensures the renewal of a Let’s Encrypt certificate for one or multiple domains in a docker compose setup with nginx.